temporalio/proposals/ruby/sdk-phase-2.md

 exception will be raised.

 If a user needs to disable this for any reason (e.g. OTel libraries or advanced metrics/logging calls), they can run their code inside a block given to `Workflow::Unsafe.illegal_call_tracing_disabled`.
-Initially there will be no way to turn this off globally or at the worker level, though we can consider it if there's enough interest.
+There will also be `disable_workflow_tracing` worker option that will default to `false`.

-❓ Determine performance impact with this present vs not
+* ❓ Determine performance impact with this present vs not

 ### Ractors